mapuya19/rent-splitter/README.md

 - **Mobile-optimized** - Fully responsive chatbot interface that adapts to mobile screen sizes
 - **Smooth animations** - Polished UI with fade-in, slide, and scale animations for better user experience

-The chatbot uses Meta Llama 3.3 8B model via OpenRouter API with a rules-based fallback for reliability.
+The chatbot uses Llama 3.1 8B Instant model via Groq API with a rules-based fallback for reliability.

 ## Environment Variables

 ### Required

-- `MODEL_API_KEY` - Your OpenRouter API key for chatbot functionality (Meta Llama model)
+- `MODEL_API_KEY` - Your Groq API key for chatbot functionality (Llama 3.1 model)
-  - Get your API key from: https://openrouter.ai/keys
+  - Get your API key from: https://console.groq.com/keys
   - **IMPORTANT**: Never commit your API key to version control
   - For local development: Create a `.env.local` file (see `.env.example` for template)
   - For Vercel deployment: Set it in your Vercel project settings under Environment Variables